lucas-xu51/SoccerNet_replication/README.md

 ```bash
 C:/Users/grizz/anaconda3/envs/myenv/python.exe c:/Users/grizz/OneDrive/Desktop/COSC419/jersey-number-pipeline/jersey-number-pipeline/setup.py SoccerNet
 ```
+This section of code automatically creates the conda virtual environment and downloads the dependencies

 ### 2. Prepare the Dataset
 Download and extract the dataset.
 Ensure the structure is as follows: